 After going undrafted, the Dallas Mavericks were the only team (don’t quote me on this) to offer him a spot on their summer league team.
 Jeremy played well and showed that he could keep up with other NBA guards, and he had a pretty good performance against number one draft pick JOHN WALL.

 So after proving himself as a legitimate NBA talent, Lin starts getting interest from the Mavs and the Lakers who want him on the squad.
 One thing lead to another and now he’s signing with his hometown team, the Golden State Warriors.

 I think it’s natural to get excited when someone that played high school basketball in your city is going to play in the NBA.
 But Jeremy represents more than that.
-He represents the Asian-American in me, and the Asian-American in all of us [Asian-Americans].
-He represents the Asian-American who gets his basketball dreams shot down, because even college basketball never seemed like a realistic option.
+He represents the Asian-American in me and the Asian-American in all… Asian-Americans.
+He represents the Asian-American who gets their basketball dreams shot down because even college basketball never seemed like a realistic option.
 But here he is, so many years later.
 An Asian-American suiting up for an NBA team.
 I can say some other random stuff about how he inspires me and motivates me, but I think we get the point.
 It still seems so unreal as I watch his interview on Warriors.com.
 Jeremy Lin is now an NBA player.
 The same Jeremy Lin that has been doubted way too many times in his basketball career.
-I’d just like to give one congratulations to Jeremy.
+I’d just like to send one big congratulations to Jeremy.
 Make the most of your opportunity in the NBA.
 We’re all rooting for you.